Back to Blog

 and commercial real estate

-If you need to schedule an appraisal for your home or if you want a second opinion on the value of the property, give the experts at Coakley Realty a call.
-Our fully trained and experienced appraisers have been providing exceptional service to the residents of Maryland, Virginia, and Washington, DC since 1989.
-Let us put our years of experience to work for you—call today!
+Our fully trained and experienced appraisers have provided exceptional service to the residents of Maryland, Virginia, and Washington, DC, since 1989.
+Let us put our years of experience to work for you.

-Contact us online or by phone at 301-340-8700 to request your appraisal!
+Contact us online or call 301-340-8700 to request your appraisal.